Skip to main content

 tip

-short queue is the default queue for all jobs submitted without specifiying which queue job must run on
+short queue is the default queue for all jobs submitted without specifying which queue job must run on

 ^test queue has access to all node types use constraints to test on specific types.
 Ex: